privacyguides/privacyguides.org/docs/os/macos-overview.md

 Many modern security features in macOS—such as modern Secure Boot, hardware-level exploit mitigation, OS integrity checks, and file-based encryption—rely on Apple Silicon, and Apple's newer hardware always has the [best security](https://support.apple.com/guide/security/apple-soc-security-sec87716a080/1/web/1).
 We only encourage the use of Apple Silicon, and not older Intel-based Mac computers or Hackintoshes.

-Some of these modern security features are available on older Intel Macs with the Apple T2 chip, but that chip is susceptible to the *checkm8* exploit which could compromise its security,
+Some of these modern security features are available on older Intel-based Mac computers with the Apple T2 Security Chip, but that chip is susceptible to the *checkm8* exploit which could compromise its security,

 If you use Bluetooth accessories such as a keyboard, we recommend that you use official Apple ones as their firmware will automatically be updated for you by macOS.
 Using third party accessories is fine, but you should remember to install firmware updates for them regularly.